Investing in the Future

 Marge and Larry Drews established the Club’s college scholarship fund in the 1990s, but it took a few years to raise enough money to make the first award.
 Initially, the names of donors to the fund were placed on a plaque that was displayed at the old Twin Gables restaurant in Brule.
 Once sufficiently funded, a $1,000 scholarship was offered, which was a sizeable award in 1999.
 In 2010, a longtime Club member recognized the ever increasing cost of a college education.
 This member challenged the Club by donating $25,000 of guaranteed funds to be matched by the Club.
 The purpose of this generous donation was to allow the Club to increase the annual scholarship to $5,000.
 Thanks to the generosity of individual member donations and 2 subsequent raffles, we completed the $25,000 match in 2016.
 This initial donation and the generous matching contributions that we’ve received since have allowed us to award an annual $5,000 scholarship beginning in 2012.

 The Club celebrated 20 years of providing financial support to deserving upper-class and graduate students preparing for careers in fields related to the preservation, management, and enjoyment of natural resources in 2018.
-Since the first scholarship in 1999, the Club has awarded a total of $56,000 to 23 students, 17 of which have been undergraduate awards.
+After 20 years, the Club had awarded a total of $56,000 to 23 students, 17 of which were undergraduate awards.
 These scholarships represent one of the Club’s most important investments in the future conservation of natural resources in Wisconsin and the upper mid-west.
 To see a full list of past recipients and their majors, click on Past College Recipients.
 We’ve been unable to keep track of all our past recipients, but those who have kept in touch tell us how much the scholarship meant to them as they tried to “make ends meet.”
 To read about some of these individual and their stories, click on Where Are They Now.

 Application instructions can be found by clicking on Scholarship Information.
 The Club has a standing committee that reviews scholarship applications each year and recommends a candidate to the board of governors for their approval in early summer.